top of page

 What do we do?

-The Islands Conservation Corps offers the accredited Ecological Restoration Certificate in the San Juan Islands in partnership with the Western Washington University College of the Environment.
+The Islands Conservation Corps offers courses in the accredited Ecological Restoration Certificate in the San Juan Islands in partnership with the Western Washington University College of the Environment.
 The program combines academic coursework and hands-on implementation in the fundamentals of ecological restoration.
 The program is delivered via a series of quarterly online courses plus paid, field-based practicums in the San Juan Islands, integrating hands-on restoration activities, online activities, and in-person learning.

 First-year members are eligible to apply to be second-year crew leaders in the program and receive a tuition waiver for their enrollment in the Western Washington University M.A. in Environmental Studies.
-Up to 10 credits of applicable coursework from the Ecological Restoration Certificate may be approved towards the graduate degree pending approval by WWU Graduate Faculty.
+Up to 10 credits of applicable coursework from courses in the Ecological Restoration Certificate may be approved towards the graduate degree pending approval by WWU Graduate Faculty.
 Admission to the M.A. in Environmental Studies program is conducted by Western Washington University faculty, separate from the ICC program, and students are accepted on a competitive basis.

 Program Mission